akshatkatre/data-pipeline-report/README.md

 # Report Generation with Spark

-The project will outline the website traffic json report generation with Spark.
+The project covers the website traffic json report generation with Scala and Spark.
+The code reads an apache web server log file and outputs a JSON file.
+The project has been implemented with unit tests.

-The skeleton code was given in (https://github.com/jlcanela/spark-hands-on/wiki).
+The project has been built on the skeleton code was given in (https://github.com/jlcanela/spark-hands-on/wiki).

-The code has been modified to do the following:

-- Read a Apache web server log file
-- Identify all the high traffic dates where the web-server has more than 20000 requests
-- For each high traffic date
-	- compute the list of number of access by URI for each URI
-	- compute the list of number of access per IP address for each IP address
-	- compute the list of number of connections from 10  days before to 10 days after
-- Generate the report in a JSON file format

 ## Prerequisites
 - Java 8